tc39/proposal-decorators/README.md

 ### `@wrap`

 The `@wrap` decorator can be used on a method to pass the function through another function.
-For example,
+For example:

 ```js
 class C {